loka1/Spam-Shield/README.md

 1. Using Gunicorn as a WSGI server
 2. Setting up behind Nginx
 3. Deploying to a cloud platform like Heroku, AWS, or Google Cloud
+4. Using a production-grade database like PostgreSQL
+5. Setting secure values for SECRET_KEY and JWT_SECRET_KEY